 Conclusion

-An effective website is a system where design helps the user, text persuades, and technology makes this process fast and reliable.
-When all 7 elements work together, your site transforms from a pretty picture into a flawless engine for your business.
+An effective website is a system where design assists the user, text persuades, and technology makes the process fast and reliable.
+When all 7 elements work together, your website transforms from a pretty picture into a high-performance sales engine.